scripterkiddd/plex-media-system/README.md

 | Url Base  | /transmission      |
 | Directory | /data/completed/tv |

-- Add Indexers under /settings/indexers.
-Jackett has instructions on the bottom of it's UI
+- Add Indexers to Jackett, then add them as "Torznab" indexes under SERVERIP:8989/settings/indexers.
+Jackett has instruction on the bottom of it's UI on what to add to sonarr

 NOTE: When adding TV shows, set the path the /tv/